 For our first Valentine’s Day, my husband brought home two dozen long-stemmed red roses.
 I told him he wasted money on a cliche that would be dead in a week.

 The next year, he came home with a verdant houseplant.
 I told him how the peace lily would scrub our indoor air for years to come.

 I’ve been fascinated by houseplants and their health benefits ever since I stumbled across landmark research conducted by NASA in the 1980s.
-It documented the ability of particular houseplants to remove harmful substances like formaldehyde, benzene and trichloroethylene from indoor air.
+It documented the ability of particular houseplants to remove harmful substances such as formaldehyde, benzene and trichloroethylene from indoor air.

 Such substances, collectively known as volatile organic compounds, or VOCs, are emitted by synthetic materials, NASA explains.
-So, VOCs plague the air of sealed space stations and energy-efficient homes alike.
+So, VOCs plague the air of space stations and homes alike.

 The main scientist behind NASA’s research, B.C.
 Wolverton, went on to conduct further studies and write books like “How to Grow Fresh Air: 50 Houseplants That Purify Your Home or Office,” a personal favorite.